Arech/yacce/README.md

 Why bother?

 There are several reasons:
+- either they don't yield a `compile_commands.json` that let a LSP server (clangd, usually) to see all the relevant C++ symbols, i.e. don't work well, or
 - their usability is horrible, - extractors I've seen (I don't claim I saw all of them in existence!) requires one to make a certain nontrivial modification of the build system and specifically list there what targets and how exactly are going to be compiled just to spew the